leangjia/blender_docs/manual/editors/outliner.rst

    This will still render the object/collection, but it will be ignored by all the viewports.
    Often used for collections with high-poly objects that need to be instanced in other files.
-   Objects hidden this way are no longer part of the :doc:`View Layer </scene_layout/view_layers/index>`, not evaluated, and so they do not affect playback performance.
+   Objects hidden this way are no longer part of the :doc:`View Layer </scene_layout/view_layers/index>`, are not evaluated, and such do not negatively affect playback performance.
 Rendering (camera icon)
    This will still keep the object visible in the scene, but it will be ignored by the renderer.
    Usually used by support objects that help modeling and animation yet do not belong in the final images.